Trump’s Trade War Heats Up: Mexico Sends Troops, Canada & China Fight Back

 Trump framed this as a negotiating tactic, saying talks will now be led by Secretary of State Marco Rubio and other top officials.
 But let’s be clear, this wasn’t just about diplomacy.

-Mexico had already threatened retaliation just days before this Trump hit Mexico and with those 25 percent tariffs while slapping a 10 percent tariff on China.
+Mexico had already threatened retaliation just days before this Trump hit Mexico and Canada with those 25 percent tariffs while slapping a 10 percent tariff on China.

 At a news conference, Trump falsely claimed that this is the toughest border policy in history.